apache/parquet-site/content/en/blog/features/geospatial.md

 ![Building Bounding Boxes Visualization](/blog/geospatial/bounding_boxes.png)

-**Figure 1:** Visualization of bounding boxes for 130 million buildings stored in a Parquet file from the contiguous U.S. (Microsoft Buildings, file from [geoarrow.org/data](http://geoarrow.org/data), visualization [code](https://gist.github.com/paleolimbot/06303283b42161b57ffc37a8fed60890) here)
+**Figure 1:** Visualization of bounding boxes for 130 million buildings stored in a Parquet file from the contiguous U.S. (Microsoft Buildings, file from geoarrow.org/data, visualization [code](/blog/geospatial/bounding_boxes_visualization.py) here)

 ## From GeoParquet Metadata to Native Types

-Before Parquet adopted GEOMETRY and GEOGRAPHY types in 2025, the [GeoParquet](https://geoparquet.org/) community [1] had already standardized how geometries should be stored in Parquet as early as 2022, using well known binary encoding plus a set of metadata keys.
+Before Parquet adopted GEOMETRY and GEOGRAPHY types in 2025, the [GeoParquet](https://geoparquet.org/) community had already standardized how geometries should be stored in Parquet as early as 2022, using well known binary encoding plus a set of metadata keys.
 This was an important step because it enabled interoperability across tools.

 However, geometry columns were still fundamentally binary columns with sidecar metadata.
 Engines had to explicitly opt in to understanding that metadata and its placement in the file key/value metadata made it difficult to integrate with primarily non-spatial engines that were not designed to be extended in this way.
 Moreover, data lake table formats such as Apache Iceberg require concrete, first class Parquet data types to enable engine interoperability, which sidecar metadata cannot adequately support.

-The newer direction, sometimes referred to as [GeoParquet 2.0](https://cloudnativegeo.org/blog/2025/02/geoparquet-2.0-going-native/) [2], moves geospatial concepts directly into the Parquet type system.
+The newer direction, sometimes referred to as [GeoParquet 2.0](https://cloudnativegeo.org/blog/2025/02/geoparquet-2.0-going-native/), moves geospatial concepts directly into the Parquet type system.
 Geometry and geography are defined as logical types, similar in spirit to decimal or timestamp types.
 This eliminates ambiguity such that non-spatial engines are better able to integrate Geometry and Geography concepts, improving type fidelity and performance for spatial and non-spatial users alike.

 ## Overview of Geospatial Types in Parquet

-Parquet introduces two primary logical types for spatial data [3].
+Parquet introduces two primary [logical types for spatial data](https://parquet.apache.org/docs/file-format/types/geospatial/).

 ### GEOMETRY